PhilWaldmann/openrecord/docs/graphql.md

-# GraphQL with OpenRecord
+# GraphQL with OPENRECORD

 To get started with [GraphQL](http://graphql.org/) you'll need to install the [graphql](https://www.npmjs.com/package/graphql) and [graphql-tools](https://www.npmjs.com/package/graphql-tools) package.

-OpenRecord offers you differen helper methods, depending on the degree of control you want to have.
+OPENRECORD offers you differen helper methods, depending on the degree of control you want to have.
 To activate the helper methods add the following plugin to your [store config](./setup.md)

 ```js